vegaprotocol/specs/non-protocol-specs/0003-limits-aka-training-wheels.md

 ## Required limits and controls

+### Sweetwater

+For 💧 Sweetwater we require only the ability to entirely disable deposits of assets until governance (either via token holders or a quroum of validators) chooses to enable them.
+Ideally this would also require a code release in the first instance so that it could not be purely voted for initially.
+Once a certain level of code readiness is achieved it would then be a community governance (token holder vote or valdiator quorum) decision.

+It would be advantageous is assets could be proposed and added to the asset framework via governance during Sweetwater, though again this could be delivered after the initial release.
+This would only be useful if the save and restore of asset framework definitions was also implemtented as per [limited network life](./0003-limited-network-life.md)

+### Oregon Tail

 We have identified three types of limit/control that will together achieve these aims:

 - Deposit limits reduce the exposure of individual participants as well as the total funds at risk